 The Group uses derivative financial instruments to manage its exposures to market risk and facilitate the implementation of investment strategies.
-The principal derivative financial instruments used are interest rate and currency swap contracts, and forward foreign exchange contracts, which are primarily over-the-counter derivatives, as well as exchange-traded futures contracts.
+The principal derivative financial instruments used are interest rate and currency swap contracts, forward foreign exchange contracts and equity index option contracts, which are primarily over-the-counter derivatives, as well as exchange-traded futures contracts.